 If you're considering owning a pet rabbit, you should ask yourself, "What do rabbits eat?" before you begin stocking up on carrots.
-Sure, bunnies love carrots, but unlike a certain popular cartoon character, a rabbit needs more than a crunchy carrot a day to be as healthy as it can be.
-Along with providing the proper habitat, a rabiit needs the right diet to thrive.
+Sure, pet bunnies love carrots, but unlike a certain popular cartoon character, a pet rabbit needs more than a crunchy carrot a day to be as healthy as it can be.
+Along with providing the proper habitat, a rabbit needs the right diet to thrive.

 Rabbits have a very delicate digestive system, so it is important to watch what you feed them.
 If they eat too much of one food and not enough of another, their health can suffer as a result.
 Additionally, a rabbit needs protein in its diet, so feeding it a vegetable-only diet is not conducive to optimum health.

-Before delving into the topic of what do rabbits eat, it's a good idea to understand what they shouldn't eat.
+Before delving into the topic of what pet rabbits like to eat, it's a good idea to understand what they shouldn't eat.
 There are certain vegetables that you should definitely avoid feeding your rabbit.

 - White potatoes